sam1cutler/MovieDexAPI/README.md

 # AppsList Server

 ## General Description
-This server is intended as a tool to learn Node.js, Express, testing with Mocha and Chai, implementing CORS for an Express project, and adding security with Helmet.
+This server is intended as a tool to learn Node.js, Express, testing with Mocha and Chai, implementing CORS for an Express project, adding security with Helmet, and deploying to Heroku.

 ## Technology used
 This project uses Node.js, Express, Morgan, and Nodemon.